Legacy50633/bcd_web_calendar_schedular/README.md

 ```
 5. Main Script

-calendar/main.py - runs the main script which plays the audio files thorugh the data sent by the appropriate end points if u want to change any logic regard audio play chnage theis file
+calendar/main.py - runs the main script which plays the audio files through the data sent by the appropriate end points if u want to change any logic regard audio play chnage theis file